SpinalHDL/SpinalDoc/spinal/examples/simple/pll_resetctrl.md

 }
 ```

-This will correspond to the following VHDL component :
+This will correspond to the following VHDL component:

 ```
 component PLL is